webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </path>
 </syntaxhighlight>

-Between the '''from''' and '''to''' values, the only values that are modified are the positions of the two control points that affect the shape of the curve:
+In this case, the '''begin''' attribute specifies two different values, so the animation is triggered after four seconds, then once again after six seconds.
+Between the '''from''' and '''to''' values, the only values that are modified are the positions of the two control points that affect the shape of the curve, so the animation behaves like this:

 [[Image:svg_overview_eyeball_blink.png]]